Best Buy's shares up after chain posts smaller-than expected sales decline for 4Q

-NEW YORK (AP) — Best Buy's shares rose in premarket trading on Thursday as the nation's largest consumer electronics chain posted a smaller-than-expected sales decline for the fiscal fourth quarter, signaling that the bottom of spending for gadgets may be over.
+NEW YORK (AP) — Best Buy's shares rose on Thursday as the nation's largest consumer electronics chain posted a smaller-than-expected sales decline for the fiscal fourth quarter, signaling that the bottom of spending on gadgets may be in sight.

-The company also reported fourth-quarter profits that were below analysts' expectations.
+The Minneapolis-based company reported fourth-quarter profits that were below analysts' expectations.
 Best Buy also issued guidance for annual sales and profits that were in line with Wall Street views.

 The job market has remained resilient, but Americans are facing higher prices on many necessities like rent and certain foods, even as the inflation rate is easing overall.
 And it's still costing more to take out loans for appliances, cars and houses, or to use a credit card.
-As a result, consumers have become cautious about spending.
+A still tough housing market has made shoppers pull back on big ticket items like TVs.
+Moreover, shoppers continue to spend on experiences like concerts and travel.
+As a result, consumers have become cautious about spending on gadgets and other items.

+In fact, during the holiday season, shoppers were deal-driven in a environment that was even more promotional than before the pandemic, Best Buy said.

-Best Buy, based in Minneapolis, has said the current economic environment makes consumer electronic sales uneven and difficult to predict.
-Still, the latest quarter showed an improvement in spending on gadgets.
+Best Buy said the current economic environment makes consumer electronic sales uneven and difficult to predict.
+Still, Best Buy CEO Corie Barry remains optimistic.

+“We remain confident that our industry will grow again after two years of declines,” Barry told analysts during the earnings call Thursday.
+“It's simply a matter of the timing.”

+To get shoppers to spend more, Best Buy plans to freshen up its stores and focus on its paid membership services, which is resonating with its customers, and on further personalizing the shopping experience, like the smartphone app's homepage

 Best Buy reported net income of $460 million, or $2.12 per share, in the quarter ended Feb.
 3. That compares with a profit of $495 million, or $2.23 per share, in the year-ago period.
 Adjusted per share results were $2.12, below the $2.52 per share that analysts were expecting, according to FactSet.